Sahana2025/SkillPrep/README.md

-after pasting # SkillPrep – Skill Level Based Quiz Web App
-*A full-stack learning and assessment platform built using Spring Boot & MySQL.*
+A full-stack learning and assessment platform built using Spring Boot & MySQL.

----

 ## 🚀 Project Overview
 SkillPrep is an interactive web application designed to help learners study concepts and test their knowledge through level-based quizzes (Easy, Medium, Hard).